jchitel/wedding-site/README.md

 ### Build Process

-There are currently two resources that need to be generated in the build script: index.html and bundle.js.
+There are currently three resources that need to be generated in the build script: index.html, bundle.js, and style.css.
+There are also several asset files that are simply copied to the build directory, all of which are image and font files.

 #### `bundle.js`